Computing: Computer Basics

 1. Avast Antivirus Free includes a feature to create a rescue disk (CD or USB).
 As there is no image download link provided, you must install the Avast antivirus software on your computer to be able to create the disk.
 Rudimentary, in fact nothing else than a program that boots your computer and asks you what drives to scan.

-2. AVG Rescue CD may be created as bootable CD or bootable from flush-drive.
+2. AVG Rescue CD may be created as bootable CD or bootable from flash-drive.
 It is a text-based, menu-driven program, that after booting your computer gives you the options to scan for viruses, to copy and edit files, test your drives or edit the Windows registry.

-3. Kaspersky Rescue Disk may be created as bootable CD/DVD or bootable from flush-drive.
+3. Kaspersky Rescue Disk may be created as bootable CD/DVD or bootable from flash-drive.
 It presents a graphical user interface with the possibility to set up an Internet connection to download the latest virus definitions, and configuring the scan settings.
 Please, note that the link above is for the 2018 version (that is still actual in 2022, I think).
 If you are interrested in details, you may want to have a look at my Performing an external virus check using a Live-CD tutorial.

 5. Protecting your privacy.